 Key values:

- ROA helps investors to see how well a company converts its investments or assets into profits.
+ROA helps investors to see how well a company converts its investments or

- A good ROA indicates that a company is doing well in managing and utilizing its assets.
+A good ROA indicates that a company is doing well in managing and

- ROA is an accounting ratio, it tells about the profitability and efficiency of the company.
+ROA is an accounting ratio, it tells about the profitability and efficiency of

 Formula: